Dan Sullivan (critic)

-Dan Sullivan (October 22, 1935-October 4, 2022) was a widely-read American theater critic with columns in the Los Angeles Times, The New York Times, The Minneapolis Tribune, and the St. Paul Pioneer Press.
+Dan Sullivan (October 22, 1935 – October 4, 2022) was an American theater critic with columns in the Los Angeles Times, The New York Times, The Minneapolis Tribune, and the St. Paul Pioneer Press.
 He was the director of the Eugene O'Neill National Critics Institute, and co-founded the American Theater Critics Association.
 He was a founding member of Brave New Workshop, which for more than half a century continues to be a theater venue for satiric comedy in Minneapolis.